refactoredjello/pyredis/README.md

 **PyRedis**

 PyRedis is a from-scratch implementation of a Redis server in python.
 The motivation is purely educational.
-The goal is to get a better understanding of networking programming via a full implementation of the RESP protocol, and a lower level understanding of in-memory data structures and stores.
+The goal is to get a better understanding of network programming via a full implementation of RESP(Redis Serialization Protocol), and a lower level understanding of high performance in-memory data structures and stores in single threaded model.

-Currently, supports GET, SET, ECHO, PING, INCR, DECR, LPUSH, RPUSH, LRANGE commands.
+Currently, supports GET, SET, ECHO, PING, INCR, DECR, LPUSH, RPUSH, LRANGE, DBSIZE commands.

 **Setup**

-The app uses mise-en-place for runtime version management and development task runners.
+The app uses mise-en-place for tool version management and dev task runners.
 1. Setup mise -> https://mise.jdx.dev/
 2. Run the setup task runner.
 ```bash